January 14, 2022 by Marissa Caldwell No Comments

 Now – where to start!
 A solid first step, no matter which path you choose, is to start with examining the waste your building/facility/organization currently generates.
 Knowing what kinds of waste you have to deal with, and what specific materials are going into your waste stream, will help you plan your path forward to reduce, divert, collect, and dispose of all your waste (including any organic waste).
 You can learn more about the benefits of and steps to auditing your waste here.
 You can also use this free Food Waste Estimator to get a good picture of your current food scrap waste.

-After you have a clear overall picture of your waste composition – and exactly which materials in your waste stream can be considered organic waste – you can follow the 3 “R’s” below to ramp up or start your own organic waste programs:
+After you have a clear overall picture of your waste composition – and exactly which materials in your waste stream can be considered organic waste – you can stick to the US EPA’s official food waste hierarchy for guidance.
+Or, in other words, follow the 3 “R’s” below to ramp up or start your own organic waste programs: